AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 #### Most used business flows {#most-used-flows}

 The **Platform Settings** section offers a range of properties used in different business flows.
 The actual properties may vary depending on the MVPDs selected in the specific integration.
-Following are the most used flows:
+Below are the most used flows:

 **AuthN TTL and AuthZ TTL across all platforms**